 - Enter the prospective tenant’s name.

 - If there is a record, select the case number.
-This will take you to a docket sheet containing the details of the case.
+This will take you to a docket sheet containing the case details.

 - The documents will be linked in PDF format if they are available for viewing.